jjmontesl/ddd/README.md

 A: The decision to name classes with the DDD prefix was to avoid naming conflicts with the many similarly named types among ddd dependencies.

+Q: Why the pipeline approach is recommended?
+A: Pipelines allow to separate tasks, don't require an explicit entry point, allow being extended, and can cache intermediate results.

 ## License